Joto Kando Kolkatatei: Casting

 Abir Chatterjee was cast as the male lead of the film in 2022.
-Madhumita Sarcar was initially cast as the female lead of the film.
-But she was later replaced by Quazi Nawshaba Ahmed, owing to Sircar's non-availability on the filming dates allotted.
+Madhumita Sarcar was initially cast as the female lead of the film, but she was later replaced by Quazi Nawshaba Ahmed, owing to Sircar's non-availability on the filming dates allotted.
 This film marked the Tollywood debut for Nawshaba.

 Director Anik Dutta saw some open letters that Nawshaba used to write in her father's memory during the end of 2022 on Facebook.
 Dutta made her the first informal offer via commenting under one of the open letters she has posted on Facebook.
-In an interview, she told that she didn't knew that the "Anik Dutta" who had offered her a role under her Facebook post was genuine or not.
+In an interview, she said that she didn't know if the "Anik Dutta" who had offered her a role under her Facebook post was genuine or not.
 Later her friends told her that it's the director himself and not anyone fake.
-She added that the director had sent her a part of the script, and asked her to record and sent it to him.
-This online audition went on for weeks as Dutta used to sent her script snippets and she continued to send her audition clips to him.
+She added that the director had sent her a part of the script and asked her to record and send it to him.
+This online audition went on for weeks as Dutta used to send her script snippets and she continued to send her audition clips to him.
 After three months, she was informed that she had been selected for the film.

-Pre production
+Pre-production

-In the "Nightclub Song", to recreate the authentic nightclub culture of the city and the lifestyle of the elite class of the 60s era, the director and his team - costume designer Suchismita Dasgupta and art director Ananda Adya relied on old photographs from the 60s era shared by the Trincas owner and anecdotes that he shared with them, which he had heard from his forefathers.
-To suit the dressing of that era, the men were dressed in three piece suits with bow ties and the female were dressed in georgettes and chiffons with either pearl or diamond necklaces.
+In the "Nightclub Song", to recreate the authentic nightclub culture of the city and the lifestyle of the elite class of the 60s era, the director and his team—costume designer Suchismita Dasgupta and art director Ananda Adya—relied on old photographs from the 60s era shared by the Trincas owner and anecdotes that he shared with them, which he had heard from his forefathers.
+To suit the dressing of that era, the men were dressed in three-piece suits with bow ties, and the females were dressed in georgettes and chiffons with either pearl or diamond necklaces.

 The director mentioned in an interview "Apart from costumes, furniture and other light and décor pieces, appropriate crockery, cutlery, musical instruments, and many more accessories had to be procured to generate the correct ambience."
 The director also added "I constantly balance the expenses with the required effect so that it didn’t turn out looking tacky or fake."
 Suchismita Dasgupta mentioned in an interview "We have tried to follow the fashion trend from that time.
 We have taken references of Bengali and English movies from that time.
 Roja’s dress and gloves were bought at a vintage store in Oxford.
 We used silk saris and long and midi dresses for the female crowd, while the men wore suits or trousers and dinner jackets.
 Paroma Banerjee was kind enough to lend us saris from her brand Kalakriti, as her signature print saris are very retro in nature, and went perfectly with the scene."